OWASP/owasp-mastg/Crackmes/Write-ups/OMTG-Android-App/writeup_Dynamic_instrumentation_with_frida_gadget.md

 > Author: Jon-Anthoney de Boer

+## What is the frida gadget

+At a high-level, [frida][Frida] is a dynamic binary instrumentation toolset that enables security testers to `hook` into applications and inspect or alter their behaviour at runtime.

+The frida CLI; itself installed on the test workstation, can be used in communication with the [frida server][FridaServer].
+The frida server is a component that can be loaded onto a test device when the test device is rooted, as it requires elevated permissions to function as intended.
+This component enables the instrumentation of the target application running on the test device.

+The frida CLI can also be used in comunication with the [frida gadget][FridaGadget].
+The frida gadget is a component that achieves similar functionality as the frida server, but does so where the test device is not rooted.

+The use of the frida gadget, to enable dynamic binary instrumentation of a target application on a non-rooted test device, is the focus of this write-up.

 ## Why use the frida gadget?

-It can be useful to be able to make use of a non-rooted test device when carrying out security testing of an android application.
+It can be useful to be able to utilise a non-rooted test device when carrying out security testing of an android application for a variety of reasons.
 This can be achieved by injecting the frida gadget into a target application to provide support for dynamic binary instrumentation.
-The steps required to instrument the target application are a little more involved when making use of the frida gadget on a non-rooted device than they are where the tester has recourse to a rooted test device and so can make use of the frida-server component.
+The steps required to instrument the target application are a little more involved when making use of the frida gadget on a non-rooted device than they are where the tester has recourse to a rooted test device and so can make use of the frida server component.

 This write-up is crafted with reference to the [OWASP Crackme Level 1 app][OWASPCrackMeLevel1] as a convenient target application, and is based upon the excellent information found in various resources that are available online.
 Some references are listed at the end of this write-up.